ben-wyatt/draw-steel/readme.md

 I want to make a playable version of Draw Steel, the new MCDM TTRPG, with LLMs.
 There should be a few different parts to this.
 I can start with building a rules retrieval system, which I will call Rules Lawyer.
-Then I can try to do something similar for Lore Master.

-There should be structured parts and unstructured parts.

-## Rules Lawyer
+# Rules Lawyer
 - data mine the PDF
 - Construct knowledge base that allows for efficient retrieval of game rules
 - assemble metaprompt that gives a good overview of the basics of the game